MirageNet/Mirage/doc/docs/analyzers/MIRAGE1202.md

 ## How to fix

-Apply the requirements above.
-Put convenience defaults on a separate non-RPC wrapper and pass payload arguments explicitly.
+Choose one RPC attribute and a supported return type.
+Give the method a body and remove method-level generic parameters.
+Put optional payload defaults on a separate non-RPC wrapper and pass those arguments explicitly.

-Generic `NetworkBehaviour` classes, concrete subclasses, enclosing type parameters in parameters or results, and closed generic payloads are supported shapes.
-Every concrete payload still needs registered readers and writers.
+A generic `NetworkBehaviour` class and its concrete subclasses can still use RPCs.
+Parameters and results may use the class's type parameters or closed generic types.
+Each concrete payload type still needs registered readers and writers.

-Missing registration for a class-level `T` can fail when the RPC runs.
-For custom concrete types, arrange generation, such as `[NetworkMessage]` on an eligible concrete type, or supply supported custom serializers.
+Missing serializers for a class-level `T` can make the RPC fail at runtime.
+For custom types, generate serializers or provide [custom serializers](./MIRAGE1301.md).
+For example, `[NetworkMessage]` can generate them for an eligible concrete type.
 Built-in `int` already has serializers.

 {{{ Path:'Snippets/Analyzers/Mirage1202.cs' Name:'mirage1202-resolved' }}}